AmaiKinono/puni/README.md

 - For major modes using SMIE, there's a `smie-close-block` command.

-### Lack of fancy sexp-manipulating commands

-Paredit and smartparens have fancy sexp-manipulating commands, while Puni doesn't have them, as mentioned above.

-I found the combination of sexp-browsing commands, soft-deletion commands, and mark/kill/yank could do almost any fancy sexp manipulations.
-It also requires less thinking, and feels more intuitive this way.

 ## What does "Puni" means anyway?

 "punipuni"（ぷにぷに）is a Japanese mimetic word means "soft", "bouncy", or